raystubbs/zero/README.md

 When rendering to HTML, component views are rendered into [declarative shadow DOMs](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).
-Attributes for registered Zero components are serialized as [CDF (Concise Data Format)](./doc/CDF.md), which allows seamless transfer of structured data to browser-side implementations of the component; which will take control of the original HTML rendered DOM.
+Attributes for registered Zero components are serialized as [CDF (Concise Data Format)](./doc/ConciseDataFormat.md), which allows for seamless transfer of structured data to browser-side component implementations.

 ## Learning
 Here are a few resources to help learn the basics: